-Lee Webster is a writer, editor, public speaker, conservationist, hospice volunteer, and gardener.
+Lee Webster, Founding President of NHFREA, is a writer, editor, public speaker, conservationist, hospice volunteer, and avid gardener.
 She has trained as a home funeral guide with Final Passages, Crossings: caring for our own at death, and Beyond Hospice.
-She is emeritus President of the National Home Funeral Alliance (NHFA), emeritus Green Burial Council (GBC) board member and education consultant, Board Member of the National End-of-Life Doula Alliance (NEDA), and Director of NHFREA.
-She is the author of several home funeral and green burial articles and books, and has published articles and interviews in various major media outlets, including NH and VT Public Radio, Huffington Post, PhillyVoice, The National Review, and others, and in industry magazines and blogs such as Natural Transitions, American Funeral Director, Funeral Business Advisor, and FuneralOne.
+She is the current President of the Green Burial Council International (GBCI, education); former President of the National Home Funeral Alliance (NHFA); and founding board member of the National End-of-Life Doula Alliance (NEDA), End-of-Life Doula Council with the National Hospice Palliative Care Organization (NHPCO), and the Conservation Burial Alliance (CBA).
+She also co-leads the state-by-state home funeral education website effort Funeral.Org.
+She is the author of several home funeral and green burial articles and books, and has been featured in articles and interviews in various media outlets, including NH and VT Public Radio, The New York Times, YES Magazine, The Washington Post, Huffington Post, PhillyVoice, The National Review, End of Life University, Esquire Magazine, and in industry magazines and blogs such as Natural Transitions, American Funeral Director, Funeral Business Advisor, and FuneralOne.
 She has spoken to NFDA chapters in several states and at ICCFA conventions, in addition to in-services to hospice and hospital staff, public presentations at libraries, senior facilities, and other public venues, and she frequently guest lectures at schools and universities.
 Her latest book is Changing Landscapes: Exploring the growth of ethical, compassionate, and environmentally sustainable green funeral service.
-Central NH & Lakes Region
+Central NH & the Lakes Region

 Chuck Lakin is a retired college librarian, master woodworker of fine furniture and caskets, and dedicated home funeral educator with Maine's Last Things.
 His experience when his father died has led him to offer people the information they need to have the personal experience he wanted with his father.
 Chuck was blessed with the opportunity to care for his wife of 44 years, Penney, through her illness, home funeral and green burial in 2017.
 His booth at the Common Ground Fair is one of the highlights of the event.
-Waterville, ME and surrounds
+Chuck is always ready to discuss ways to conduct your final affair.Waterville, ME and surrounds